 Please see the Student Funding page of the University website for information regarding fees for students starting undergraduate courses.
 If you are unsure of your fee status, you can read about the Classification of Students for Fees Purposes on the University website.

 English applicants may start applying for public funding (including student loans, grants and bursaries) as soon as they have submitted their UCAS application, i.e. from 1st September onwards in the year before entry.
 The application process is through Student Finance England, and we strongly encourage you to begin this process as soon as possible.

 All students holding an offer to study for an undergraduate course at Oxford will be asked to submit a financial declaration to demonstrate how they plan to meet the expected fees and living costs associated with their chosen course at Oxford.
 This is an opportunity to plan your finances before commencing your studies.

-If you are a Care Leaver (have been in care for more than 3 months) or an Estranged Student, you will be provided with an additional non-repayable bursary of £3,000 for each year of your course to help with costs, including during the vacations.
+If you are a Care Leaver (have been in care for more than 3 months) or an Estranged Student, you will be provided with an additional non-repayable annual bursary of up to £3,000 for each year of your course to help with costs, including during the vacations.

 Jesus College Access Bursaries